What Is a Compact Nursing License and How Does It Work?

 Which States Are in the Compact?
 (2026)

-As of 2026, over 40 states have enacted the NLC.
-Major compact states include Texas, Florida, Arizona, Colorado, Georgia, North Carolina, Tennessee, and Virginia.
-Notable NON-compact states include California, New York, Massachusetts, Illinois, and Oregon.
-Check nursys.com for the most current list.
+As of 2026, 41 states plus the US Virgin Islands and Guam have enacted the NLC.
+Major compact states include Texas, Florida, Arizona, Colorado, Georgia, North Carolina, Tennessee, Virginia, Washington, Oregon, and Nevada.
+Notable NON-compact states include California, New York, Massachusetts, Illinois, Michigan, New Mexico, and Wisconsin.
+Check nursys.com for the current confirmed list before accepting any assignment.

 How to Get a Compact License